muimui3/ocpkvm/myreadme.md

-Setting OCP 4.1 using KVM {#setting-ocp-4.1-using-kvm-1}
+Setting OCP 4.1 using KVM
 =========================

 This Guide will get you up and running using KVM `libvirt`.
 This setup should work for both RedHat or Centos OS 7.X.
 The ordered bare-metal IBM Cloud will act as KVM Host.

-All the OpenShift Guest VM will be deployed using the following ansible scripts.
+All the OpenShift Guest VM will be deployed using ansible scripts.

 > **NOTE:**
 >